Veterinary Services Regulations

 Consultation was undertaken during 2020 and 2021, and following consideration of stakeholder feedback, a draft Bill was prepared.
 In 2022, consultation was undertaken on the draft Bill.
 The Veterinary Services Bill 2023 passed through Parliament on 30 November 2023 and was assented to 7 December 2023 and subsequently became the Veterinary Services Act 2023.
 The Veterinary Practice Act 2003 continues to remain in effect until the Veterinary Services Act 2023 commences.

-To support the commencement of the Veterinary Services Act 2023 the Act, regulations need to developed by the Governor in Executive Council.
+To support the commencement of the Act, regulations need to be drafted and made by the Governor in Executive Council.
 Public consultation on the Discussion Paper will inform the development of drafting the regulations.

 Get involved